Kuku family: Prominent members

-In recognition of Balogun Kuku's enduring contributions to the kingdom, late Awujale of Ijebu-Ode, Ọba, Sikiru Kayode Adetona, conferred the Oloriogun title on the Kuku family as an hereditary chieftaincy title in perpetuity.
+In recognition of Balogun Kuku's enduring contributions to the kingdom, the Awujale of Ijebu-Ode, Ọba Sikiru Kayode Adetona, conferred the Oloriogun title on the Kuku family as an hereditary chieftaincy title in perpetuity.
 This title was elevated at this time to the Ilamuren class, one of the highest-ranking chieftaincy categories in Ijebuland.
 Currently, the Oloriogun title is held by Dr. Sonny Folorunsho Kuku, the olori-ebi of the Kuku family.

 The Ogbeni Oja title, one of the most esteemed non-hereditary chieftaincy positions in Ijebuland, has also been bestowed upon members of the Kuku family.
 The title of Ogbeni Oja, which serves as the equivalent of a Prime Minister to the Awujale, has been successively held by two great-grandsons of Kuku I: Chief Bayo Kuku and Dr. Sonny Folorunsho Kuku.
 This title highlights the family's continued prominence in the political affairs of Ijebuland.

 Further solidifying the Kuku family's influence, Chief Derin Adedeji (née Kuku) was conferred with the title of the Iyalode of Ijebu-Ode by Awujale Sikiru Kayode Adetona.
 The Iyalode is the holder of the highest non-hereditary chieftaincy title for women in Ijebuland, and represents her gender's leadership, social impact, and contributions to community development.

-The renowned mathematician Aderemi Kuku is a member of the family.
+Renowned fashion designer Banke Kuku is a member of the family.
+Banke is the daughter of chief Sonny Kuku.
+Folarin Kuku, the Asiwaju Ogun of the Kuku dynasty, who made history as the first black officer of the Grenadier Guards is also a member of the family.
+The mathematician Aderemi Kuku was also a member of the family.